alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/04/pipelines-for-dotnet.md

 ### checkout

 Fetches the code from the Git branch.
-If it's a (integration) CI process, the branch is the one that intends to be merged; if it's a CD (deployment), the code is from the release branch, such as *develop*, *master* or *release_candidate*.
+If it's an integration (CI) process, the branch is the one that intends to be merged; if it's a deployment (CD), the code is from the release branch, such as *develop*, *master* or *release_candidate*.

 Command line: `git clone`